 - Designs: Tees are T-shaped fittings that divert water from one line to another.
-They have three identical female openings located at 90-degree° angles from each other.
-Couplings are a design that can be used to join the ends of two pipes in a straight line while unions feature three separate pieces – a tail piece, thread piece and nut.
+They have three identical female openings located at 90-degree angles from each other.
+Couplings are used to join the ends of two pipes in a straight line, while unions feature three separate pieces – a tail piece, thread piece and nut.
 With a union, you can connect or disconnect pipe in the middle of a line.
 They must be used when you are working with threaded pipe because you cannot screw pipe into both ends at once.
-Plugs can be used to seal a fitting at the end of a pipeline while providing an easy setup for changes or additions that must be made to the line in the future.
+Plugs are used to seal a fitting at the end of a pipeline to provide an easy setup for changes or additions that must be made to the line in the future.

 - Features: Water supply fittings may be made of copper, PVC or CPVC.
-Crows feet tees allow for the connection of a fourth pipe while elbow fittings, or ells, change the direction of a pipeline and feature two female threads.
-Elbows are most commonly curved at 45-degree or 90-degree angles and street ells feature a female thread on one end and a male thread on the other.
+Crows feet tees connect a fourth pipe while elbow fittings, or ells, change the direction of a pipeline and feature two female threads.
+Elbows are most commonly curved at 45-degree or 90-degree angles.
+Street ells feature a female thread on one end and a male thread on the other.
 Use adapter couplings to connect a soldered or glued joint to a threaded joint.
 Caps are used to seal off the end of a pipe.

-- Designs: Elbow joints are available in a selection of angles ranging from 22.5 -degree to 90 –degree.
-Y-shaped fittings called “wyes” are used to join two separate lines and a P-trap is attached beneath a sink, where it traps water in the arc of the fitting, sealing it in while preventing sewer gases from seeping up into your house.
+- Designs: Elbow joints are available in a selection of angles ranging from 22.5 degrees to 90 degrees.
+Y-shaped fittings called “wyes” join two separate lines.
+A P-trap is attached beneath a sink, where it traps water in the arc of the fitting, sealing it in while preventing sewer gases from seeping into your house.
 Sanitary tees and long radius tees help with the removal of waste and water while vent tees have 90-degree angles for fittings used in the venting side of the system.

 Reduction and Transition Fittings: When two different sizes of pipe or pipe made from different materials need to be linked, special fittings are required.
-Reduction and transition fittings may be either supply or DWV fittings, and they share similar designs.
-Reducer elbows, tees and wyes have one end that’s smaller than the other, allowing for the transition from one sized pipe to another.
+Reduction and transition fittings share similar designs.
+Reducer elbows, tees and wyes have one end that’s smaller than the other, allowing for the transition from one pipe size to another.
 They feature two female ends.
-Bushings function in the same way as reducers, but they feature one male and one female end.
+Bushings function in the same way as reducers, but feature one male and one female end.
 Reducer couplings connect smaller diameter pipes with larger ones while transition couplings link copper or steel pipes to plastic ones.
-Some reducers can reduce pipe more than one step in size.
+Some reducers reduce pipe more than one step in size.
 Dielectric unions are used when making the transition from steel to copper pipes.